shellkraft/eJPT-Notes/eJPT Notes/WAPT/ZAProxy.md

 3. The target webpage will open in the selected browser with the ZAProxy HUD.

-4. As we visit different pages,
+4. As we visit different pages, the sites tab will get updated in ZAProxy.

+5.